francistinao/francistinao/README.md

 [![GitHub](https://img.shields.io/github/followers/francistinao?label=follow&style=social)](https://github.com/francistinao)

-<p> Currently 19 years old and I am a Tech and Keebs Enthusiast.
+<h6> Currently 19 years old and I am a Tech and Keebs Enthusiast.
 I know myself as a highly motivated, passionate, and optimistic student who is eager to learn and willing to discover more about the field of Tech Industry.
-My main focus as of now is to develop web applications, to learn different programming languages, and to learn modern technologies for the web. </p>
+My main focus as of now is to develop web applications, to learn different programming languages, and to learn modern technologies for the web. </h6>
 <hr>
  <h3>I also do Graphic Designs</h3>
 <h6>I have been a self-taught Graphic Artist/Designer for the past 6 years of my life.
 Started from a simple application I used which is MS Paint until I mastered Photoshop.
 I've gone through different works and most of it are freelanced.
 I do freelancing due to the fact that it aligns my chosen field and career</h6>